will-tay/battle-simulator/readme.md

-# Boilerplate for react / redux / typescript
+# RPG Battle Simulator

-This is a boiletplate repo for standalone apps that can also be used as a microfrontend
+This is an RPG battle simulator!

 ## Installation